A chemical cloud or cancerous growth

 XXBalanced upright, instead, on its bandaged feet

-Like a China doll, there on the pavement;
+Like a China doll left on the pavement;

 XXExposed to the pity of the street